Nikolai2038/my-shell-environment/README.md

 ## 6. Features

+- Shows information about:

+    - Current user;
+    - Hostname;
+    - Full path to the current directory;
+    - Current real shell (follows symlinks);
-- Shows exit code of the finished command, if it is not `0`.
+    - Exit code of the finished command.
+If it is not `0`, it will be red (can be seen on preview);
+    - Date and time when command was finished.

+- Supports any shell, because scripts are based on POSIX `sh`.
+Right now I checked it for `bash` and `dash`.

 ## 7. More information